 It was alarming and exposed how some powerful politicians led by James Ibori before the exit of his company from Nigeria allegedly demanded N1,635,750,000 which is $40 million at the time as a bribe for the telecom company to a smooth running in Nigeria.

 For the record…

 Econet is the first GSM company to operate in Nigeria in 2001 before others followed suit.

 Econet Operating licence:

 In the allegation which you can see below, Econet had an estimated 57% market share at the time.

 But a few years after the company got its operating license, trouble started, only those who were close to what transpired could tell the story.

-Only a few media company published the story and revelation of how Econet was forced to exit Nigeria.
+Only a few media organisations published the story and revelation of how Econet was forced to exit Nigeria.

 Read the full story below: